 - In Once Upon a Time, dwarves are always "male", are asexual, and are hatched in groups of 8, fully grown (and fully clothed) from eggs.
 Their names are magically given to them by their pick-axes based on their personality, and it's their job as a species to crush diamonds into fairy dust.

 - Sontarans from Doctor Who are like typical dwarves in that they're an all-male race of short, stocky Proud Warrior Race Guys, but that's about where the similarities end.
 For starters, they're an alien clone race with greenish-grayish-brownish skin, potato-like faces, and virtually no hair.
-Also, they're a ridiculous exaggeration of the Proud Warrior Race Guy trope in that fighting is literally all they think about.
-For this reason, unlike many other dwarves, they're almost always villains.
+Also, unlike most other dwarves, Sontarans are usually villains, and they're a ridiculous exaggeration of the Proud Warrior Race Guy trope in that they view everything as part of the war effect and thus take everything with military seriousness.

 - Overlord deliberately exaggerates all dwarf stereotypes for comedic effect.
 Drinking, mining gold, hoarding gold, doing something altogether unsanitary to gold, sporting gigantic beards, wielding enormous axes, and harassing elves is basically their entire function.
 They have even less personality than the elves, which is impressive considering that the elves spend all their lives bewailing their lot and talking about how awesome they used to be.
 In fact, the only sound you get from a dwarf is a grunt.
 Followed by axe swing/flamethrower.